luchete80/WeldFormFEM/DEVLOG.md

 20240517 - Added Example 2D plain strain, FIRST Working with deriv calc.
          - Fixed 2D derivatives
 20240520 - FInally fixed C++ version!
-Problem was in time integration 20240525 - Fixed Shared Elements by each node.
+Problem was in time integration 20240525 - Fixed initialization of Shared Elements by each node.
+         - Also fixed shared element nodes in box mesh (zincrement was wrong)